vagharsh/consul-tree/README.md

 ---------
 v 6.7 :
 - Re-organizing the JS functions.
-- Fixed issue with misbehave when doing rename and duplicate on a root folder/file.
+- Fixed issue with misbehave when performing (Rename, Duplicate, Copy, Cut) actions on a root folder/file.

 Release notes are available [here](release.md).